-Are you planning to plant mondo grass in your lawn?
+Are you planning to plant mondo grass at home?
 Did you know that despite the fact that it is hard to plant, it can surely be rewarding?
-Get to know the tips on how to plant mondo grass by reading the information below.
+Learn how to plant and grow mondo grass by reading our ultimate growing guide.

 For people who don’t know, Mondo grass are known to be grasses that are actually not true since they are known to be a member of the lily family.